lambda2/rapis/README.md

 - This code must be human readable, and identical over the same kinds of errors.

-- The body should also contain a `message` key, containing a more detailled description of the error.
+- The body should also contain a `message` key, containing a more detailed description of the error.

 ```HTTP
 GET /unicorns/4 HTTP/1.1